Palejrey/ReactPortfolio/README.md

  ## Tests
  > None.
  ## Questions
-For any further questions regading the application,  you can contact me at: https://github.com/palejrey or palejrey@gmail.com
+For any further questions regarding the application,  you can contact me at: https://github.com/palejrey or palejrey@gmail.com
 ## Link
 https://palejrey.github.io/ReactPortfolio/